github/docs/content/actions/migrating-to-github-actions/migrating-from-gitlab-to-github-actions.md

 ### Artifacts

-Both GitLab and {{ site.data.variables.product.prodname_actions }} provide `artifacts` to upload files and directories created by the job.
-In {{ site.data.variables.product.prodname_actions }}, artifacts can be used to persist data across multiple jobs.
+Both GitLab and {% data variables.product.prodname_actions %} provide `artifacts` to upload files and directories created by the job.
+In {% data variables.product.prodname_actions %}, artifacts can be used to persist data across multiple jobs.

 Below is an example of the syntax for each system.